 Cybercriminals are becoming more and more sophisticated, and it is important to understand their change in target, their methods, and their impact on organizations.
 Since the danger lurks for anyone who uses the internet, cyber security has inevitably become an integral part of our system.

-Enroll in the Cyber Security Course offered by Intellipaat.
+Enroll in the Cyber Security Course in Bangalore offered by Intellipaat.

 Domains of Cyber Security

 Let us understand the various domains that a Cyber Security aspirant can pursue.

 Security management involves people and processes.
 It includes: